maliahavlicek/ci_mentor_insights/PORTFOLIO_3_PYTHON_ESSENTIALS.md

 }
 ```

+### Heroku
+This section should describe the process you went through to deploy the project to Heroku.
+Include screenshots if you think they would make the process easier.

+You may want to re-watch the [python essentials deployment video](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LS101+2021_T1/courseware/293ee9d8ff3542d3b877137ed81b9a5b/e3b664e16366444c8d722c5d8340b340/?child=first) when writing up this section.

 If you have project settings required for Heroku, provide a table of the keys and values.
 Do not share your personal keys but either cut them out of the screen shot or say <YOUR_VALUE> and include links on how the user would obtain such values.

+At a bar minimum you should show the user that they need to add the PORT.
+8000 key value pair.

 ## Credits